 Marking events as conversions is a one-click process.

-It appears Google recognized that this process was too complicated
+It appears Google recognized that this process was too complicated.

 One note about tracking Events as Conversions: while the Events are automatically tracked, you won’t see Conversions in the data until you mark certain Events as Conversions.
 Once you do that, you can see Conversions in your reports and dashboard from that point forward.
-You will not backlogged Conversion data, but you can still go back and view Events, such as a chat, from before they were marked as conversions.
+You will not have backlogged Conversion data, but you can still go back and view Events, such as a chat, from before they were marked as conversions.

 Here’s an example of an important business question that Google Analytics still can’t answer.
 Which marketing channels deliver your $1,000 leads, and which marketing channels deliver your $10,000 leads?

-For most businesses, Google Analytics can’t provide this information because it can’t show you the specific leads behind each conversion action.
+Google Analytics can’t provide this information for most businesses because it can’t show you the specific leads behind each conversion action.

 A quick note: Google Analytics does provide better insights for e-commerce businesses than other businesses.
-E-Commerce businesses can see the sales value of leads through Google Analytics, but still won’t know exactly who the specific leads are.
+E-Commerce businesses can see the sales value of leads through Google Analytics but still won’t know exactly who the specific leads are.

 WhatConverts reveals the exact keyword your leads use to find your business through Google Ads.
 If this lead placed a call to your business, you can also listen to the phone call and tie it to the keyword.
 Here's an example of a report in WhatConverts showing which keywords led to conversions.